saradandrew/final_project/README.md

     - The ML code will begin with connecting to the SQL database to pull the newly joined data directly into the Jupyter Notebook
     - Collaborative effort:
       - Carissa helped to make adjustments to the preprocessing so that the SQL joins would run smoothly and I added an additional dataframe that still kept all of the data from the state of New York for our analysis outside of the population aspect from the 10 chosen cities
+- Updated the interactive Tableau dashboard - removed the "features by sell date" chart to keep it a little cleaner.
+  - The charts that will provide more specific information, but will not be interactive, will be created by Sara and added to the Google Slides

+#### Carissa

+#### Sara

 ## Fourth Segment